1. Home/

 • Development of structured change management processes for changes in the subcontractor structure.

-📝 Contractual Pass-Through and Control Rights:
+📝 Contractual Step-Through and Control Rights:

-• Agreement on information, disclosure, and documentation obligations regarding subcontractor management.
+• Agreement on information, disclosure and documentation obligations regarding subcontractor management.

-⚖ ️ Compliance and Responsibility Distribution:
+⚖ ️ Compliance and Allocation of Responsibilities:

 🚨 Risk Management and Contingency Plans: